drop-stones/slides/virtual_machines/ch2.md

 #### Review: CISC

 CISC have the following characteristics:
-- one instruction may perform many operations
+- One instruction may perform many operations
-- variable length of instructions
+- Variable length of instructions
+  - Fetch, encode and decode is <span style="color: red">hard</span>.

 ex) Instruction format of IA-32
 ![](/slides/virtual_machines/assets/cisc_format.svg)